luffy84217/calculator-angular/README.md

-# Calculator-React-Redux
+# Calculator-Angular

-This is a calculator built by react with Redux.
+This is a calculator built by react with Angular.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites